sebinsua/react-redux-simple-modal/README.md

 # `react-redux-simple-modal`
-> A simple modal for React.
+> A simple modal switcher for React.

+A super simple set of actions, a reducer and a component to display modals.

 ## Install